Take control of your interview appearance

 - Women should not wear a heel higher than 2.5 inch (5 cm).
 Go for closed toe and heels even in summer.
 In many conservative fields sling backs and open toe pumps or sandals are a no no. The so-called court pumps are a save bet.
 Men if you like to get some height get it with an insole, a slightly thicker sole with 1 1/8 inch heel at most.
 Keep the cowboy boots at home.

-- Women, keep jewelry in the conservative field.
+- Women, keep your jewelry in the conservative field.
 Gold or silver color are great.
-Studs are best. as they do not make funny noises when you are on a phone, A pearl necklace is sort of the equivalent to the men’s tie, Both add a watch as it conveys the message that you take time (deadlines) seriously.
+Studs are best,as they do not make funny noises when you are on a phone.
+A pearl necklace is sort of the equivalent to the men’s tie.
+I know you check your time on the phone like the next gal, but nevertheless, add a watch.
+It conveys the message that you take time (and deadlines) seriously.

-- Both add a structured bag that is big enough to hold a tablet, lap top and folder as well as all the other things that you typically have in your bag.
+- Add a structured bag, briefcase or tote that is big enough to hold a tablet, lap top and folder as well as all the other things that you typically have in your purse.
 This size conveys the message that you are prepared/willing to take work home if needed.

 - Your makeup should be barely there, but it should be clearly visible that there is makeup.
 It’s a balance act.
 The goal is to look professional, and not like going out or “I don’t care.”

-Oliveo navy blue blazer with gold metal buttons, gray pencil skirt, Oliveo chambray shirt, pumps, pearl necklaces, and Modalo Pippa bag (all own)
+Oliveo navy blue blazer with gold metal buttons, gray pencil skirt, Oliveo chambray shirt, metallic pumps, pearl necklaces, silk scarf, and Modalo Pippa bag (all own)

-Ann Taylor floral tweed skirt, Oliveo chambray shirt, quartz necklace, Oliveo faux suede blazer, and Dior boots (all own)
+Ann Taylor floral tweed skirt, Oliveo chambray shirt, quartz necklace, Hermes collier de chien cuff, Tissot watch, Kate Moss for Longchamp satchel, Oliveo faux suede blazer, and Dior boots (all own)

-Black straight skirt with printed GNW top, Kieselstein Cord belt, Kate Moss for Longchamp satchel bag and Oliveo blazer (all own)
+Black straight skirt with printed GNW top, Kieselstein Cord belt and buckle, Kate Moss for Longchamp satchel bag, Hermes collier de chien bangle, scarf, Anne Klein pumps, and Oliveo blazer (all own)

-Ruby Belle tailored dress with sheer pantyhose, pumps, structured office bag and cocoon leather coat as outerwear (all own)
+Ruby Belle tailored dress with sheer panty hose, pumps, structured office bag and cocoon leather coat as outerwear (all own) for an interview outfit in fall

 Good Luck 🙂 .
 I hope you get the job.

-When you want more tips like this for various dressing situations in midlife, you may also want to get my book “How to Dress for Success in Midlife”.
+You can more tips for professional outfits and various other dressing situations in midlife, in my style recipe book “How to Dress for Success in Midlife”.
 Buy your copy now.

 Get the inspirations to dress your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.